imranraad07/SE-Emotion-Cause-Replication/README.md

 # Paper: Uncovering the Causes of Emotions in Software Developer Communication Using Zero-shot LLMs
-In the following, we briefly describe the different components that are included in this project and the software required to run the experiments.
+In the following, we briefly describe the components included in this project and the software required to run the experiments.

 ## Project Structure
 The project includes the following files and folders: